FIBA U16 Women's AfroBasket

-The FIBA U16 Women's AfroBasket, previously known as the FIBA U16 Women's African Championship, is a biennial international youth basketball competition organised by FIBA Africa, where women's under-16 national teams participate.
+The FIBA U16 Women's AfroBasket, previously known as the FIBA U16 Women's African Championship or FIBA Africa Under-16 Championship for Women, is a biennial international youth basketball competition organized by FIBA Africa, where under-16 women's national teams participate.

-The tournament also serves as qualification for the FIBA Under-17 Women's World Cup, where the top two teams directly qualify.
+The tournament also serves as a qualification for the FIBA Under-17 Women's World Cup, where the top two teams qualify.